grosenberg/p2Builder/ReadMe.md

   1. Make sure the filenames and paths in `Action.properties` and `pde.customTargets.xml` are correct.
   1. Make sure the options selected in `pde.build.properties` are correct.
   1. Make sure the plugin references in `category.xml` are correct.
-  1. Make sure the plugin Dependencies in the plugin being built are up to date -- **minimum version numbers must match the current Eclipse installation**.
+  1. Make sure the plugin Dependencies in the plugin being built are up to date -- minimum version numbers must match the current Eclipse installation.

 Run:

-  1. Make sure the filenames and paths in a selected p2Build-XXX.xml script are correct.
+  1. Make sure the filenames and paths in the p2Build-XXX.xml script are correct.
   1. Run the script using `Package Explorer -> Run As -> Ant Build`

 Utilities:

-  1. p2Build-XXX.xml -- build scripts -- one per plugin project.
+  1. p2Build-XXX.xml -- build scripts -- one per plugin project -- copy and edit as desired.
   1. p2Categorize -- runs the categorization process on the private repository.
   1. p2Clean -- completely clears the private repository.
   1. p2Publish -- updates a public p2 respository from the private repository.